egeozgul/Convertible-Drone-Firmware/README.md

 # 🚁 **Quadcopter Convertable Flight Controller** 🚁

-> _"Soaring into the future of aerial dynamics.
-Experience stability, precision, and control like never before."_

 ## 🌟 **Features**

 - **Advanced Gyroscopic Processing**: Harnessing the power of the MPU6050 sensor for unparalleled flight stability.